Skip to content

 Multiple mount points

-Multiple mount points can be configured for each proposal type (visitor, inhouse and temp) and optionally for the ICAT services:
+Multiple mount points can be configured for each proposal type (visitor, inhouse and tmp).
+For example two mount points for inhouse proposals

 scan_saving: